rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 #### Validation:

-a)	Make sure that backup job is running successfully on current primary replica.
+a)	Make sure that the backup job is running successfully on the current primary replica.
-b)	The backup path should be same as the shared path.
+b)	The backup path should be the same as the shared path.
 c)	Copy and restore jobs, which were created during LS configuration from HEAD2 to HEAD3 should run properly on the DR server.
 d)	Check the Transactional Log Shipping Status in the standard report section.

 ### Conclusion

-Configuring log shipping on a highly available database, enables you to have a DR server set up in a different data center.
-This proves helpful in case of a disaster and keeps your business unaffected while requiring minimal manual effort even if the servers in another data center are impacted.
+Configuring log shipping on a highly available database enables you to have a DR server set up in a different data center.
+This setup proves helpful in case of a disaster and keeps your business unaffected while requiring minimal manual effort even if the servers in another data center are impacted.